Did you know?

-The baboons frequently get harassed by tourists or tour operators, who throw out food to increase the chance of viewing the Cape baboons, despite road signs warning them not to.
-Baboons can be dangerous and are of course attracted to an easy meal.
+The baboons frequently get harassed by tourists or tour operators, who throw out food to increase the chance of viewing them, despite road signs warning them not to.
+Baboons can be dangerous and are, of course, attracted to an easy meal.
 Visitors should not feed or tease them, because primates that have been conditioned to receive food may have to be eliminated.

-The Cape Peninsula Baboon Research Unit is a group of scientists focusing their research on baboons in the peninsula and surrounding areas.
-Many of the studies are comparing the Cape population to other baboon populations in the country and are studying the relationship between the Peninsula baboons and their human neighbours.
+The Cape Peninsula Baboon Research Unit is a group of scientists focusing its research on baboons in the peninsula and surrounding areas.
+Many of the studies compare the Cape population to other baboon populations in the country, and study the relationship between the Peninsula baboons and their human neighbours.

 Volunteers help the scientists in gathering information by following the troops on foot and collecting detailed behavioural data.